USS TOLEDO SSN 769

 March 23, 2012 USS Toledo departed Groton for a scheduled Middle East deployment.

-June 28, The Los Angeles-Improved class attack submarine pulled into Khalifa Bin Salman Port at Hidd, Bahrain, for a 12-day port call.
+June 28, The Los Angeles-Improved class attack submarine moored at Khalifa Bin Salman Port at Hidd, Bahrain, for a 12-day port call.

 August 25, The Toledo returned to Mediterranean Sea after transiting Suez Canal.

 October 12, USS Toledo returned to homeport after a nearly seven-month deployment.

 December 17, General Dynamics Electric Boat Corp. was awarded a $47,7 million modification to previously awarded contract (N00024-12-C-4301) to exercise the option for the execution work necessary to prepare for and accomplish maintenance and modernization work for the USS Toledo's Drydocking Selected Restricted Availability (DSRA).
 Work is expected to be completed by September 2013.